obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Frontmatter Properties.md

 ---
 ```

-The following table shows how some of those properties are interpreted by Tasks:
+The following table shows how most of those properties are interpreted in Tasks queries:

 <!-- placeholder to force blank line before included text --><!-- include: TaskProperties.test.task_frontmatter_properties.approved.md -->